News and Information

 When most people think about seeking counselling or psychological counselling, they think about going to see a Psychologist.
 But did you know that Mental Health Social Workers can also provide this service.

 A Mental Health Social Worker will have completed a 4 year Social Work degree or 5-6 year undergraduate / Masters in Social Work progression.
 A further minimum 2 years of clinically supervised practice in the mental health field is required before applying for accreditation in mental health.
-Often Mental Health Social Workers will have also completed other qualifications in the mental health field, and ongoing annual professional development is required.
-The accreditation is a rigorous process, involving a lengthy application and exam, assessed by the Australian Association of Social Work (AASW) against national mental health practice standards.
-Once accredited the Title of Mental Health Social Worker is given, and a Medicare provider number can be applied for.
+Often Mental Health Social Workers will have also completed other qualifications in the mental health field, and ongoing annual professional development is a requirement.
+The accreditation process is a rigorous one, involving a lengthy application and exam, assessed by the Australian Association of Social Work (AASW) against national mental health practice standards.
+Once accredited, the title of Mental Health Social Worker is given and a Medicare provider number can be applied for, qualifying the social worker to offer rebated sessions under the Medicare and Department of Veterans Affairs allied health programs.

 Under the Medicare system, Mental Health Social Workers can offer the same services under a Mental Health Care Plan as a Psychologist or Mental Health Occupational Therapist in the form of Focussed Psychological Therapies.